Eurydia/notes-on-clean-programming-language/src/pages/index-mirror.md

 ```
 // Language: Clean

 (+) 1 1  // invoked as an ordinary function
 ```

-When applied in an infix position, both arguments must be given.
+When applied in infix position, both arguments must be given.
 Operators can be curried, but only when they are invoked as ordinary functions.

 **Operator precedence**